Towards Accelerated Model Training via Bayesian Data Selection: Introduction

 Data selection for accelerating the training of deep models is gaining increasing interest.
 Some studies, such as curriculum learning, advocate prioritizing \emph{easy} samples in the early training stages~\cite{bengio2009curriculum}, but these samples quickly become redundant once they have been learned, making continued training on them a waste of time.
 On the other hand, online batch selection methods~\cite{loshchilov2015online,katharopoulos2018not,jiang2019accelerating} prioritize \emph{hard} samples with high training loss or gradient norm to avoid duplicate training.
 Nevertheless, in practice, the hardness of samples often arises from pathologies such as improper annotations, inherent ambiguity, or unusual patterns, rendering it problematic to prioritize such samples~\cite{mindermann2022prioritized}.

 The reducible hold-out loss selection (RHO-LOSS) approach~\cite{mindermann2022prioritized} addresses these issues by quantifying the usefulness of a sample based on its marginal influence on the model's \emph{generalization} loss, forming a theoretically grounded and universal objective for data selection.
 However, the estimation of this objective is non-trivial, and RHO-LOSS has to rely on less principled approximations for practical adoption.
-Additionally, RHO-LOSS hinges on a considerable number of clean \emph{holdout data} to train an auxiliary validation model, which can be challenging in real-world scenarios where high-quality data are expensive or difficult to obtain.
+Besides, RHO-LOSS hinges on a considerable number of \emph{holdout data} to train an auxiliary validation model, which can be costly and should be performed repeatedly for new tasks.

 This paper aims to bridge this gap to make the generalization loss-based data selection principle more accessible to a broader audience.
-We establish a more reasonable approximation of the original objective than RHO-LOSS while eliminating the need for extra holdout data.
-To achieve this, we derive a lower bound of the objective to separate the posterior predictive defined on the training data from that defined on the extra holdout data.
+We establish a more reasonable approximation of the original objective than RHO-LOSS while eliminating the need for holdout data.
+To achieve this, we derive a lower bound of the objective to separate the posterior predictive defined on the training data from that defined on the holdout data.
 Afterward, we propose to use \emph{off-the-shelf} zero-shot predictors, built upon large-scale pre-trained models~\cite{radford2021learning, wei2022finetuned}, as a proxy for the latter, since these models often contain generally applicable information for solving specific downstream tasks.

 We maintain a Bayesian treatment of the training model to ensure an accurate estimation of the original objective.
-Bearing in mind that our original goal is to accelerate the training of a \emph{deterministic} model, we adopt the simple and effective Laplace approximation (LA)~\cite{mackay1992bayesian, ritter2018scalable, daxberger2021laplace} for Bayesian inference.
-LA effortlessly converts point-estimate parameters to a Gaussian posterior, thus eliminating the need to explicitly learn and maintain a posterior.
-We introduce Kronecker-factored (KFAC)~\cite{martens2015optimizing} and last-layer~\cite{kristiadi2020being} approximations to further accelerate the processing of modern neural networks (NNs), resulting in an efficient and easy-to-implement algorithm.
+Bearing in mind that our original goal is to accelerate the training of a \emph{deterministic} model, we adopt the simple and effective Laplace approximation~\cite{mackay1992bayesian, ritter2018scalable, daxberger2021laplace} for Bayesian inference.
+It effortlessly converts point-estimate parameters to a Gaussian posterior.
+We further introduce Kronecker-factored (KFAC)~\cite{martens2015optimizing} and last-layer~\cite{kristiadi2020being} approximations to accelerate the processing of modern neural networks (NNs), resulting in an efficient and easy-to-implement algorithm.